 German Animal Shelters

-Most major cities have a Tierheim which also functions as a Tierschutzverein (animal protection union).
-This means they not only offer care for common domestic pets like cats and dogs, but provide a shelter for all animals in need, periodically carrying for anything from monkeys to pigs.
+Most major German cities have a Tierheim which also functions as a Tierschutzverein (animal protection union).
+This means they not only offer care for common domestic pets like cats and dogs, but provide a shelter for all animals in need, periodically fostering everything from monkeys to pigs.

-Tierheims are the ideal place to adopt a pet, but German animal shelters also provide services for lost and found pets, pet sitters, vaccinations, emergency room for livestock and even pet cemeteries.
+Tierheims are the ideal place to adopt a pet, but German animal shelters also provide services for lost and found pets, pet sitters, vet services and vaccinations, emergency room for livestock, and even pet cemeteries.

 How to Adopt a Pet in Germany